Last Updated on

 Some military grade weapons have the ability to put bullets through steel, which, in this case either means more steel is needed or, even better, an early awareness that the crooks outside your gates at that particular moment are about to use some heavy weapons stolen from a local army base and capable of serious destruction.

 Easy places to get steel – Surprisingly, steel is used in many applications all around our cities and roadways.
 If you walk up and take it today, that’s theft.
-However, if there’s a catastrophic disaster and we lose the government and local infrastructure, now you’re simply scavenging for resources — that’s survival.
+However, if there’s a catastrophic natural disaster and we lose the government and local infrastructure, now you’re simply scavenging for resources — that’s survival.

 – You’ll find large pieces of heavy steel, sometimes slotted (sometimes round, sometimes rectangular) resting over sewers, storm drains, gas station sumps, car wash sumps, and the list goes on.
 Typically a “manhole cover hook” is all you’ll need to remove one of these from where it sits; the largest ones you may come across may call for two people and two manhole cover hooks.